adam-squared/pypes/README.md

 # pypes
-a framework for lightweight, stateless data processing
+A framework for building lightweight, stateless data processing pipelines with python.